yulrizka/cron/docs/README.md

 func main() {
 	ctx := context.Background()

-	// log error that can't be returned as return value.
+	// log error that can't be returned as a value.
 It let you choose how you would log the errors
-	// if you don't read from the channel, error will be silently discarded. go func() {
+	// if you don't read from the channel, errors will be silently discarded. go func() {
 		for err := range cron.ErrorCh {
 			log.Printf("[ERROR][CRON] %v", err)